 Your customer base

 Your brand is the focus that keeps you building a solid, loyal customer base.
 Because when you consider your brand in everything you do, you’re essentially asking yourself the question: “How will this product [or service] impact on our customers’ lives?
 How will it make them feel differently than competitor products on the market?”
 These considerations are fundamental to the success of your business, which is why branding must be considered from the word go.

 Your logo and marketing materials

-If your website, stationery etc. exude and reinforce your values, your brand will be strengthened.
+If your website, stationery, etc. exude and reinforce your values, your brand will be strengthened.
 But if they don’t, your brand – and your business – could be seriously damaged.
 For example, your product could genuinely be of a high quality.
 You may have sourced the very best components available.
 But if you’ve got a naff, clip-art logo and poor quality stationery, that undermine your promises of quality, you’re fighting a losing battle with customers.
 You can tell them your product is superior until you’re blue in the face.
-If they’re not seeing that message reflected consistently in every area of your business, they’ll head to a supplier they’re more sure of instead.
+If they do not see that message reflected consistently in every area of your business, they’ll head to a supplier they’re more sure of instead.

 Your business reputation